jackohughes/ghc-proposals/proposals/0000-default-qualified-import.rst

 Effect and Interactions
 -----------------------

 By making qualified import a convenient default, this proposal lets software designers make their code base explicitly designed for qualified import first.
 Helping nudge new developments towards qualified import by default, and push for a simplification of module import bureaucracy.
+This is not a silver bullet as this won't be a true default and will require a conscious decision.
+But it's a decision which needs to be made far less often than imports (at most once per file, and it could be activated globally for a project, typically in the cabal file).
+It also paves the way towards qualified imports being the actual default in a future version of the Haskell Report.

 The changes are contained to the import declarations, and there is no known interactions with other parts of the system.